Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 On February 11, they recorded Hey Bulldog at Abbey Road, while I filmed the entire process.
 We didn’t need any promo material for Bulldog, but Paul had also recorded Lady Madonna, the song he had written in memory of his mother, which did need some promotional film.
 I cut the Bulldog shoot, using the bits of the lads playing and sitting about in the studio, and we used that.
 Then it vanished, completely disappeared.
 We thought it had been stolen, as things often were if not nailed down.
 Over thirty years later, in August 1999, my original film was rediscovered and used with a reissue of Bulldog to go with the revamped digital version of Yellow Submarine.

-Tony Bramwell – from “Magical Mystery Tours”
+Tony Bramwell – From “Magical Mystery Tours: My life with the Beatles“, 2005

 Even though it was destined to be given to the ‘Yellow Submarine’ film, ‘Hey Bulldog’ was a really strong song.
 The vibe that day was great – all four Beatles were in an exceptionally good mood because they knew they would be heading to India in a matter of days.
 Despite the fact that there was a film crew underfoot, it was a Sunday session, so things were quite relaxed – the Abbey Road complex was largely deserted, and The Beatles could wander around the corridors if they wanted to.